openvinotoolkit/model_server/docs/dynamic_input.md

 ovms_docs_dynamic_shape_custom_node
 ```

-Models served by the OpenVINO Model Server can be configured to accept data with different batch sizes and in different shapes.
+OpenVINO Model Server servables can be configured to accept data with different batch sizes and in different shapes.
-There are multiple ways of enabling dynamic inputs for the model:
+There are multiple ways of enabling dynamic inputs depending on the kind of servable.

-**Single models**:
+**Single Models**:

 - [dynamic input shape with dynamic IR/ONNX model](./dynamic_shape_dynamic_model.md) - leverage OpenVINO native dynamic shape feature to send data with arbitrary shape.
 Consider using this option if model accepts dynamic dimensions.